flatcar-archive/flatcar-docs/docs/installing/customizing-the-image/customize-the-image.md

 In case you converted the raw image for regular loop device mounting, you can also convert it back to qcow2 with `qemu-img convert -O qcow2 INPUT OUTPUT`.

+### Example for legacy cgroup AMIs

+An example script that generates CGroup V1 AWS EC2 images to be uploaded as AMIs can be found [here](https://raw.githubusercontent.com/kinvolk/flatcar-docs/main/create_cgroupv1_ami.sh).

 ### Customizing the boot partition

 Using the above command the boot partition with the EFI binaries can be mounted to place additional firmware on it, e.g., [Raspberry Pi 4 UEFI Firmware](https://github.com/pftf/RPi4/releases/) or similar.